herkkules/herkkules/README.md

 **Interim Leadership Services:**

-Stepping in as a seasoned product leader to provide stability and direction to maintain continuity and momentum.
+Stepping in as a seasoned product leader to provide stability and direction to maintain momentum.
 Whether managing the onboarding of a permanent executive, or scaling your product organisation to meet increasing demands .

 > - **Leadership Gaps** are a common element of business evolution.
 Temporary setbacks can be resolved with structure, empathy and sustainable routines.